rec/gitz/README.rst

 🗜 gitz - tiny useful git commands, some dangerous 🗜
 -------------------------------------------------------------------

-This is a collection of eleven little git utilities, each of which does one useful thing well.
+This is a collection of a dozen little git utilities, each of which does one useful thing well.

-* Seven only exist here
+* Eight only exist here
 * Two come from other git repos
 * One came from a chat on Reddit
-* One of them I don't know where it came from
+* I don't know where one of them came from

 Three of them use Python 3, the rest use Bash.